Governing Body Self-Evaluation: Simple to complete, collate, and use to plan

 - The GB wants to identify very specific skills gaps.

-Scroll down to download it free in Word or Pdf.
+Scroll down to download it free in Microsoft Word.

 At-a-Glance: Governing Body Self-Evaluation